More HONEY will be rewarded for higher-quality contributions.

 Broadly speaking, usable imagery is collected with a proper mount position, has a clear view, is free of glare and obstructions, and has correct lighting.
 The Hivemapper Network has multiple mechanisms to assess the quality of data.

-Each contributor has a reputation score that starts out neutral and rises or falls based on the quality of their contributions.
-Reputation scores are fragile; it's hard to build a good one and easy to negatively impact it with poor-quality contributions to the network.
+Each AI Trainer contributor has a reputation score that starts out neutral and rises or falls based on the quality of their data validations.
+Reputation scores are fragile; it’s hard to build a good one and easy to negatively impact it with poor-quality contributions to the network.
 Reputation scores are not yet publicly viewable.

 A high reputation score leads to benefits and a low reputation score has consequences.
-In cases of clear fraud attempts, there will be severe and immediate consequences to a contributor’s reputation and quality score, ultimately impacting the amount of HONEY the contributor can earn.
+In cases of clear fraud attempts, there will be severe and immediate consequences to an AI Trainer contributor’s reputation and quality score, ultimately impacting the amount of HONEY that the contributor can earn.